Check out these best bets for family-friendly places to eat that your kids will love.

 There is so much to see and do on a visit to Washington, DC, and for that reason, fast food often fits best into your touring schedule.
 Fortunately, there are many high quality food options near the National Mall.

-For some tasty quick bites, try Potbelly Sandwich Shop in the Penn Quarter & Chinatown neighborhood.
-In addition to having multiple DC locations, the eatery serves sandwiches all day long, and your kids will appreciate the creamy milkshakes.
-Nearby, the Corner Bakery Cafe also serves breakfast and lunch.
-Along with fresh pastries and oatmeal for breakfast, Corner Bakery prepares made-to-order sandwiches, soups and heaping bowls of pasta.
+For some tasty quick bites, try Potbelly Sandwich Shop, which has multiple DC locations, serves sandwiches all day long, and your kids will appreciate the creamy milkshakes.
+Nearby locations of Le Pain Quotidien serve delicious options for breakfast and lunch.
 Cava Grill offers a Mediterranean mix customized just for your taste buds.
 The steps are easy: you begin with a base, throw in a few delicious dips and spreads, stack it with a protein like braised beef or lamb, then top it off with crumbled feta, pita crisps, cucumber salad.

-For something altogether unique and memorable, have a Mediterranean-inspired lunch or coffee and cake at Kogod Courtyard Cafe in the National Portrait Gallery.
+For something altogether unique and memorable, have a Mediterranean-inspired lunch or coffee and cake at the Courtyard Cafe at the National Portrait Gallery and Smithsonian American Art Museum.
 The breathtaking architecture and expansive open space provides room to explore for the little ones.

 The National Museum of American History has a very bright and busy cafeteria called the Stars & Stripes Cafe on the lower level.
 Open for lunch only, the cafe uses sustainable food products to make their pizza, barbeque and desserts.

 During the winter season, the National Gallery of Art’s Sculpture Garden offers meals at the lively Pavilion Cafe.
 Settle in to watch the spinning skaters while you enjoy pizza, pasta, sandwiches and soup.
-During the summer, the Pavilion has panoramic views of the fountain and gardens, and on Friday evenings, the restaurant is transformed into a Jazz Cafe.
+During the summer, the Pavilion has panoramic views of the fountain and gardens, and on Friday evenings in the summer, hosts live jazz for free.

 Love exploring local farmers markets?
 If you do, plan to visit the famous Eastern Market, a historic community hub located on Capitol Hill.
 Inside, you will find vendors selling fresh seafood, flowers, produce and meats.